jprausch/Lookout-Server/README.md

 Files:
 - main.js - This is the web app that solves the problem presented
-- test.js - This is the automated tes
+- test.js - This is the automated test
 - ip_event.proto - Google Protocol Buffer Description provided by Lookout
 - ip_event.desc - Machine readable output of protoc for node-protobuf library
+- package.json - installation file

 To run the server:
 %node [path]/main.js